dweth/mcsnac/README.md

 3. Drag and drop the downloaded file "drag_me_to_terminal.py" to the Terminal and press Enter.
 4. Follow the program's instructions.

-# Repository Contents (Eventually Needs Edit)
+# Repository Contents
 The documents contained in this repository include:
-1. Before Running
+1. README
-   -These are instructions for installing and downloading all the necessary prerequisites to run the software.
+   -Contains instructions for downloading necessary prerequisites, running the software, and other notes.
-2. Instructions
-   -These are instructions as to how to use the code once you have the necessary prerequisites.
-3. drag_me_to_terminal.py
+2. drag_me_to_terminal.py
    -This file is the main file of the program.
 It executes much of the code, and calls the other scripts in the repository.
-4. new_align.f
+3. new_align.f
    -This file organizes the necessary files in a new directory.
 It "preps" for the Simulated Annealing scheme.
-5. Monte_Carlo.f
+4. Monte_Carlo.f
    -This file executes the Simulated Annealing scheme.

 # Installing Gfortran